 15 Most Unique Beaches in the World

 Endless soft white sands, swaying palm trees, crystal clear waters, and crashing waves – these are the images that come to mind when someone says the “beach.”
-However, there are some beaches around the world that do not meet the usual criteria and are unique in terms of color and landscape.
-From pink sandbanks and glassy shores to mysterious rock formations and bioluminescent waves, these beaches stand out due to their unusual geological formations and quirky appeal.
+However, some beaches around the world do not meet the typical criteria and are distinctive in their color and landscape.
+From pink sandbanks and glassy shores to mysterious rock formations and bioluminescent waves, these beaches stand out for their unique geological features and quirky appeal.
 So, why limit yourself to the conventional beaches associated with sun, sand, and surf?
-Why not think bigger and plan a special trip to one of these unique beaches that will definitely spice up your next beach vacation?
+Why not think bigger and plan a memorable trip to one of these unique beaches that will definitely spice up your next beach vacation?

 Table of Contents

 Have you ever seen a beach drenched in a rosy hue?
 The picture-perfect pink beach stretches for approximately 5 km along the eastern coast of Harbour Island in the Bahamas.
 The beach is strewn with washed-up coral fragments, broken shells, and tiny sea animals.
-The pink glow is caused by the remains of microscopic insects called foraminifera, which live on coral reefs.
+The remains of microscopic insects give rise to the pink glow called foraminifera, which live on coral reefs.
 When they die, their crushed shells wash up on the beach, giving the sand a pink color.
 Pink Sands Beach attracts wealthy vacationers due to its turquoise waters, elegant resorts, lush vegetation, and picturesque surroundings.
 Snorkeling and other aquatic adventures can be enjoyed at the scenic beach.
-You can find another pink beach at Elafonissi in Crete where the pink shade is created from tons of crushed shells.
+You can find another pink beach at Elafonissi in Crete, where the pink shade is created from tons of crushed shells.

 How to get there?

 North Eleuthera Airport is the closest to Pink Sands Beach.
-Visitors can fly to the North Eleuthera Airstrip from Nassau, Bahamas, Fort Lauderdale, or Miami.
-From this small airport, one can take a taxi to the ferry dock and then board a boat to the Harbour Island.
+Visitors can fly to the North Eleuthera Airstrip from Nassau, Bahamas, and from Fort Lauderdale and Miami.
+From this small airport, one can take a taxi to the ferry dock and then board a boat to Harbour Island.
 The car and ferry journey will take roughly thirty minutes.
-Tourists can also board a ferry to Harbour Island from the nearby city of Nassau (3 hours one-way) to make their way to Pink Sands Beach.
+Tourists can also board a ferry from the nearby city of Nassau, Harbour Island (3 hours one-way), to reach Pink Sands Beach.

-The unique Glass Beach is located in MacKerricher State Park near Fort Bragg in California.
-This glossy beach, formerly a landfill, has been formed by pieces of degraded glass, discarded appliances, and garbage that local residents dumped over the cliff into the ocean below for decades.
-That ritual was discontinued in the 1960s, and clean-up campaigns were held to reduce the size and volume of garbage.
-The rough edges of the remaining broken glasses were eventually pounded by the Pacific waves, transforming them into small, smooth, colorful pebbles.
+The unique Glass Beach is situated in MacKerricher State Park, near Fort Bragg, California.
+The glossy beach, formerly a landfill, is composed of broken glass, discarded appliances, and other debris that residents dumped over the cliff into the ocean for decades.
+The ritual was discontinued in the 1960s, and cleanup campaigns were conducted to reduce waste volume and size.
+The rough edges of the remaining broken glass were eventually pounded by the Pacific waves, transforming them into small, smooth, colorful pebbles.

 How to get there?

-The nearest airport to Fort Bragg is Charles M. Schulz–Sonoma County Airport (111 miles) in Sant Rosa.
+The nearest airport to Fort Bragg is Charles M. Schulz–Sonoma County Airport (111 miles) in Santa Rosa.
 Flying into Sonoma County Airport would be ideal if you can find a direct flight.
-The other alternative is to fly into San Francisco International Airport, which is the closest major airport to Fort Bragg.
+The other option is to fly into San Francisco International Airport, the closest major airport to Fort Bragg.
 Driving from SFO to Fort Bragg will take you about 4-5 hours.

-The ideal time to go to the beach is during a new moon when the sky is very dark and you can clearly see the bioluminescence.
+The ideal time to visit the beach is during a new moon, when the sky is exceptionally dark.
+You can see the bioluminescence.
 The mysterious allure of the small island has made it a haven for honeymooners and romantics.
 Plan your trip between June and October for the best chances of witnessing the Sea of Stars.
-This bioluminescent marvel can also be experienced at the Indian River lagoon in Florida and Mosquito Bay in Puerto Rico.
+It is a bioluminescent marvel that can also be experienced at the Indian River Lagoon in Florida and Mosquito Bay in Puerto Rico.

 How to get there?

 The island of Vaadhoo is about 8 kilometers from Male International Airport.
-You can board a speedboat that will take you there in about 15-20 minutes.
+Y u can board a speedboat that will take you there in about 15-20 minutes.

 Playa del Amor, popularly referred to as Hidden Beach and Love Beach, is a beach tucked away within a cluster of uninhabited islands near Riviera Nayarit in Mexico.
-This secluded beach with the unusual landscape was discovered by accident in 1990, while the Mexican government was testing bombs and blasted the canopy-hug cavern.
-Today, the beach is almost invisible from the outside and is only accessible at low tide by kayaking or swimming through a water tunnel that connects the beach to the Pacific Ocean.
-It is not an underwater beach, but rather an open sun-drenched crater with the blue waters of the ocean rushing in.
+It is a secluded beach with an unusual landscape that was discovered by accident in 1990, while the Mexican government was testing bombs and blasting the canopy-hugging cavern.
+Today, the beach is almost invisible from the outside.
+It is accessible only at low tide by kayaking or swimming through a water tunnel connecting the beach to the Pacific Ocean.
+It is not an underwater beach, but rather an open, sun-drenched crater with the ocean’s blue waters rushing in.

-A permit is required to visit the island as it is a designated nature reserve.
-Given that only a limited number of visitors are permitted each day, make your reservation a few days in advance, as it is extremely popular among tourists and honeymooners.
+A permit is required to visit the island, as it is a designated nature reserve.
+Given that only a limited number of visitors are permitted each day, we recommend making your reservation a few days in advance, as it is extremely popular among tourists and honeymooners.

 How to get there?